2016 6 Hours of Spa-Francorchamps: Post-race

 Davidson described the event as "strange" and stated that he had the pace to take the victory and had luck to his advantage while other competitors had problems: "I had everything crossed but it wasn't meant to be today.
 That's racing I suppose but it sure does hurt sometimes.”
 After finishing in 26th, Webber said it had been a tough event for his team and revealed that they were confident that they could have battled for the victory had his car not sustained two punctured tyres: "It just goes to show how hard endurance racing can be.
 We're all right on the limit and as we've seen here that's causing quite a high rate of attrition.
 Third time lucky at Le Mans is the plan."
 Mücke stated that he felt okay after his heavy crash and thanked his team for constructing a safe vehicle.
 Toyota conducted analysis of their engine failures days after the race and it transpired they were caused by the heavy forces placed onto them at the bottom of Eau Rouge corner.
 The chief executive officer of the World Endurance Championship Gerard Neveu described the event as "a great day for motorsport" but spoke of his feeling that it was moderately strange.
 He revealed that after the race, he had organised a meeting with several people and raised the question of why there was a high degree of the competitiveness at Spa: "It's quite simple: the cars are all so close together, the competition is so hard as never before.
 It can happen at any time - that is exciting...".
+Ryan Dalziel described ESM's second place in LMP2 as a "Fantastic result on a race weekend" in which the team were aware of their struggles with outright pace.